FAQ Regarding Personal/Playing Styles

 Loosely translated, Drivers try to "run the show."
 Persuaders Take care of social life and promotional issues.
 Craftsmen get the work done, and Analyzers handle the quality assurance of everything.

 7. Q: Where can I find out more about this?

-A: From those of us who teach at Birdgolf and KeyGolf.
-You may also improve your information base by acquiring a copy of our book, "The Double Connexion."
-It provides more detail on the matter of both Personal and Playing style as related to the elements of the automatic game and how to develop it.
+A: Widely scattered, especially among those who provide services.
+Unfortunately, one will need to search inorder to find the expertise than can be most helpful.
+There are too many who are familiar with the basic information, but who have lost track of how to utilize it, if they ever knew.
+Interestingly, some of the more competent can be found among a select group of golf instructors, whom we happen to know well.
+You may also improve your information base by acquiring a copy of our book, "The Double Connexion," which centers in golf, but has the "Double" reach to all the rest of life, hence its name.
+It provides more detail on the matter of Personal style, and incorporates learning and playing the game.
 The book is also available as a download on the internet and you may contact us for a CD version or for more information.
 You can, of course, research the matter, as we have done, and form your own conclusions if you would prefer not to trust our studies.
 If that is your choice, we'll be glad to provide you with a list of resources to get you started on your study pilgrimage.
 Just send us an Email.

 8. Q: How can I contact you?